kashinak/kashinak-content-portfolio/README.md

 It also serves as a backdrop for Kashina's previous work background before embarking on her new coding career.
 This website can be used as a complimentary item with Kashina's resume; as an aside hyperlink for "more details" on Kashina's work history.

-The user should achive a brief overview of Kashina Kessler's documentary work as well as a short about section describing her work methodology and creative background.
+The user will see short snippets of Kashina Kessler's documentary work as well as a short 'about' 'contact' 'resume section describing her work methodology and creative background.

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-As an employer or creative partner, the user can view Kashina's portfolio easily on mobile and desktop. see wireframes and mockups scketches
+As an employer or creative partner, the user can view Kashina's portfolio easily on mobile and desktop. see wireframes and mockups scketches.
+The 'about' and 'resume' pages provide a breif work history skill section and 3 reasons why employers should hire Kashina.
+There is a 'cv download' menu item and download icon in the footer that provides a .pdf of Kashina Kessler's resume.

 ## Existing Features

-- 3 pages: 'home' 'about' and 'contact' pages.
+- 4 pages: 'home' 'about 'contact' and 'resume' pages.
 Kashina Kessler's video portfolio is included on the 'home' page.
-- call-to-action 'email me' button on 'home' and 'about' page.
+- call-to-action 'email me' button on 'home' page.
 - Mailto form on 'contact' page.
 - video thumbnail card carousel on 'home' page with clickable links to Youtube and Facebook video content.
-- header - collapsable menu navbar in mobile view - active page link buttons - Kashina Kessler logo
+- header - collapsable menu navbar in mobile view - active page link buttons - Kashina Kessler custom logo
-- footer - basic with social media icons [unlinked] and copyright
+- footer - truncated 'about me' with social media icons links and a download cv that changes to gold color with and ease-in hover effect.

 ### Features Left to Implement
 - Improved Video Links: that are on a private server to create a cleaner more professional viewing experience.
 - Video Category Pages with brief descriptions of each video [awards, role, etc...]
-- Mobile First design for all pages.
-- links to social media sites
-- custom designed form other than default design
+- Improved design.

 ## Technologies Used
   [.html] (https://html.com/)